snrnats/doc-centre/docfx_project/pro/reports/location-performance.md

 You can filter the data displayed on the **Average Days from Shipping to Receipt by Carriers** table using the following filters:

 * **Average Days to Ship** ([Numerical](/reports/filters-options.html#using-numerical-filters)) - enables you to filter delivery locations by average ship time.
-For example, if you were to filter on *is greater than or equal to 5*, then only those locations with an average ship time of 5 days or more would be displayed.
+For example, if you were to filter on *is greater than or equal to 0.5*, then only those locations with an average ship time of 0.5 days or more would be displayed.
 * **CreatedDateOnly** ([Basic](/reports/filters-options.html#using-basic-filters), [Advanced](/reports/filters-options.html#using-advanced-filters), and [Relative Date](/reports/filters-options.html#using-relative-date-filters)) - enables you to select specific dates or date ranges to view.
 * **Shipping Location** ([Basic](/reports/filters-options.html#using-basic-filters) and [Advanced](/reports/filters-options.html#using-advanced-filters)) - enables you to select a shipping location or locations to view.

 ### More Options

-The **Average Days from Shipping to Receipt by Carriers** chart has the following options available from its **More Options** menu:
+The following options are available from the **More Options** menu:

 * [Open Comments](/reports/filters-options.html#open-comments)
 * [Export Data](/reports/filters-options.html#export-data)